mezantrop/ts-warp/README.md

   # make install
   ```

-  *Optionally, set `PREFIX`, to use a different installation target in the
+  *Optionally*.
+Set `PREFIX`, to use a different installation target in the
   `make` command above:

   ``` sh